 A new, occasional feature of my writing life.

-(still writing a fair bit, but not posting much.
-One hardly knows what to say, these daze…)
+(still writing a fair bit, though not posting much.
+One hardly knows what to say, these daze.)

-A few quick, not-quite-daily observations in these seemingly-pretty-extraordinary times:
+A few quick, not-quite-daily observations in these seemingly-pretty-extraordinary times (most recent up top):

 Monday, October 1/18.

 Crapitacious day, oh my.
 Went out to do some errands.
 Raining … misting, really.
 Did some “card therapy.”
 Stood looking at funny cards & inevitably, my spirits lifted. 🙂 Wound up buying a few, of course.
 (I have a terrible, apparently incurable weakness for cards.
 There are worse addictions.)
 Small pleasures…